Imdilshan/Imdilshan/README.md

-### Hey there 👋
+### Hi 👋,  I'm Md Dilshan

-I'm Md Dilshan, a CSE student who enjoys solving problems and building simple, efficient systems.
+A CSE student who enjoys solving problems and building simple & efficient systems.

 I mostly work with C++, Java, and a bit of Python — focusing on Data Structures & Algorithms and core CS concepts.